 Mervyn “Tim” Katamba (class of 2010) from Avon, Indiana joined the Academy after coming to the BSU campus to accept a minority academic achievement award with future classmates.
-It was at this event that he had the fortune of meeting Mr. Aaron Lake who would influence Tim and his family to making one of the most impactful decisions of his life.
+It was at this event that he had the fortune of meeting the Academy’s head of admissions who would influence Tim and his family to making one of the most impactful decisions of his life.
 With a proud Ugandan heritage rooted in higher learning, Tim’s parents were enamored by the opportunity to have him enrolled in one of the most acclaimed high schools in not just the state but the nation.

 To Tim, the Academy offered far more than he initially bargained for.
 The rigor of the courses, the passion of the teaching staff, the comradery of the students; the Academy soon became a home away from home.
 In his time there he was afforded many opportunities such as: learning both Japanese and French, becoming an AP Chemistry tutor/assistant, living with peers that would become his best friends, and much more.
 The devoted guidance of the teachers would shape his future and eventually lead him into an internship at AIT Laboratories following his senior year that nurtured a love of chemistry and engineering.